MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 2. Optionally, if your system does not have the https apt transport option: `apt-get install apt-transport-https`

-3. Set the location of the package repeat the **prod** directory, which contains the Machine Learning Server distribution.
+3. Set the location of the package repo the **prod** directory, which contains the Machine Learning Server distribution.
 This example specifies 16.04: `wget http://packages.microsoft.com/config/ubuntu/16.04/packages-microsoft-prod.deb`

 4. Register the repo: `dpkg -i packages-microsoft-prod.deb`